Skip to main content

 Note

-In future, we're aiming to move to OAuth 2.0 for all Celonis use cases.
+We're aiming to move to OAuth 2.0 for all Celonis use cases.
 If you're using other Celonis APIs that already support OAuth 2.0, you can move to OAuth 2.0 for these APIs too.
-We’re also adding OAth 2.0 support for Action Flows and on-premise clients and will let you know when this is available
+The OAth 2.0 support for Action Flows and on-premise clients is already available.

 December 31, 2026